AccAEN/AccessibleAdverseEventNotification/README.md

 Information about re-scraping can be found [here](https://github.com/AccAEN/AccessibleAdverseEventNotification/tree/main/data)

-[Figure 1](graphs/DAEN%20cases.png) shows some of the basic information such as number of adverse events and deaths reported each day for the COVID-19 vaccines, myocarditis, pericarditis and the more general term cardiac disorder.
+[Figure 1](graphs/DAEN%20cases.png) shows some of the basic information such as number of adverse events and deaths reported each day for the COVID-19 vaccines, myocarditis/myopericarditis, pericarditis and the more general term cardiac disorder.
 The most common MedDRA reaction terms in the Cardiac disorders classification are also listed.

 ![Figure 1](graphs/DAEN%20cases.png)
 Figure 1.

-[Figure 2](graphs/DAEN%20histogram%20myocarditis%20age.png) shows histograms of reported cases of myocarditis and pericarditis from the COVID-19 vaccine.
+[Figure 2](graphs/DAEN%20histogram%20myocarditis%20age.png) shows histograms of reported cases of myocarditis/myopericarditis and pericarditis from the COVID-19 vaccine.
 The younger age groups have a significantly lower and delayed uptake compared with other age groups.
 Figure 3 shows how the histograms have progressed over time.
 The age groupings have been changed to reflect age groupings from [vaccine rollout data](https://www.health.gov.au/resources/collections/covid-19-vaccination-daily-rollout-update).

 ![Figure 2](graphs/DAEN%20histogram%20myocarditis%20age.png)
 Figure 2.